Kathy Maister's Start Cooking

 posted in Eggs by Kathy Maister

-The January edition of Consumer Reports did a great story on explaining some of the terminology used to describe an egg’s origin.
+Consumer Reports did a great story on explaining some of the terminology used to describe an egg’s origin.
 Much of the terminology here in the USA is regulated by the U.S. Department of Agriculture.
 The definition of these terms may well be different in other parts of the world.
 Perhaps some of my international readers could let me know, in the comments, if the following descriptions apply to their country.

 According to Consumer Reports:

-White vs. Brown
+White Eggs vs. Brown Eggs: What’s the Difference?

 Color comes from the hen's breed.
 (Some myths say that the color of the chicken determines the color of the egg - not true!)
 In general, hens with white feathers and white earlobes lay white eggs, and hens with darker feathers and red earlobes lay brown eggs.
 There's no difference in flavor.

-Organic
+Organic Eggs

 Laid by hens whose feed is made with “minimal” use of pesticides, fungicides, herbicides, and commercial fertilizers.
 The U.S. Department of Agriculture sets the standards.
 All eggs, organic or not, are free of hormones, and there's no nutritional edge to organic.